akinomyoga/ble.sh/README.md

 ## Special thanks

-- @cmplstofB for testing vim-mode and a lot of suggestions
+- @cmplstofB for testing vim-mode and giving me a lot of suggestions